-Transmitting magic energy1 is very exhausting.
+Transmitting magic energy1 was very exhausting.
 Hua Li wasn’t at it for very long before she had to take down her hand and stop, since even the fluttering of her wings had begun to slow.
-Most of the magic of the Queen of the Elves is sealed within the ring, and she is reluctant to use all the energy she has to heal Zeno.
-Even so, it is still the blessing of the elves that he is receiving.
+Most of the Queen of the Elf’s magic was sealed within the ring, and she was reluctant to use all the energy she had to heal Zeno.
+Even so, it was still the blessing of the elves that he was receiving.

 Zeno followed “Curse” for two years, and you could say the he knew the author’s writing style from A to Z. Nothing in that plot was written unnecessarily.
-No matter what develops in the story, there were surely some hidden clues pointing that direction.
-Some of them are so vague that they are easy to miss.
+No matter what developed in the story, there were surely some hidden clues pointing in that direction.
+Some of them were so vague that they were easy to miss.

-Due to shock, Zeno did not take any time to peruse the ending before arriving inside the story, so he was unable learn the author’s thought process behind the ending.
-He can only slowly fumble through his memories for the answers.
+Due to shock, Zeno did not take any time to peruse the ending before arriving inside the story, so he was unable learn anything about the author’s thought process behind the ending.
+He could only slowly fumble through his memories for the answers.

 A reader once succinctly summarized it as such, “Anyone still following this novel is either a shaking M, or it really is true love ah!”

-Dismissing these idle thoughts, Zeno focuses on only the choices in front of them.
-One is to restore the memory and magic quickly while Hua Li is indeed a mere innocent meng sister, the second is to restore the memory of the Queen after she chooses to join the more powerful protagonist’s ranks.
+Dismissing these idle thoughts, Zeno focused on the only choices in front of them.
+One option was to restore the memory and magic quickly while Hua Li was merely innocent, meng2 sister.
+The second option was to restore the memory of the Queen after she chose to join the more powerful protagonist’s ranks.

-Despite having him tightly wrapped, Xi Wei has his hand resting on Zeno’s back for extra support.
-Realizing that Zeno’s fever has finally gone down, and that his face and forehead are not so hot, Xi Wei’s face finally relaxed a bit, his expression no longer identical to the icy landscape around them.
+Despite having Zeno tightly wrapped, Xi Wei had his hand resting on Zeno’s back for extra support.
+Realizing that Zeno’s fever had finally gone down, and that his face and forehead were not so hot, Xi Wei’s face finally relaxed a bit.
+His expression was no longer identical to the icy landscape around them.

-Hua Li, who was secretly looking at his face, smiled coyly, muttering, “This little one is your son, you must have been so nervous.”
+Hua Li, who was secretly looking at his face, smiled coyly and muttered, “This little one is your son, you must have been so nervous.”

-The Elf Queen was really tired and she wanted to find a place to rest.
-However, even after examining the entire cabin space, she could not find a single clean spot to rest.
-The corners of her mouth turn down, a small sigh escaping.
+The Elf Queen was very tired and she wanted to find a place to rest.
+However, even after examining the entire cabin space, she could not find a single clean spot to set down on.
+The corners of her mouth turned down, and a small sigh escaped.

-She finally settled with resting on Zeno, and to avoid being squished she curled up next to his neck and snuggled in to sleep.
-Her small figure looks so cute curled up with that sweet baby, the meng2 factor was exploding off the charts.
+She finally settled with resting on Zeno.
+To avoid being squished she curled up next to his neck and snuggled in to sleep.
+Her small figure looked so cute curled up with that sweet baby; the meng factor was exploding off the charts.

-Zeno tilts his head slightly to avoid touching her.
-In the present, Hua Li is his saviour.
-The future betrayal has not yet come to pass; he doesn’t want to bite the hand that feeds him.
+Zeno tilted his head slightly to avoid touching her.
+In the present, Hua Li was his saviour.
+The future betrayal had not yet come to pass; he did not want to bite the hand that fed him.

 They still have 18 years before those around the protagonist betray him, yet again, and the world perishes with him.
-At least during this period Hua Li will not act unfavourably towards them, so Zeno can temporarily rest assured.
+At least during this period Hua Li would not act unfavourably towards them, so Zeno could temporarily rest assured.

-Of course, Xi Wei does not care if she betrays them or not.
-He tolerates Hua Li’s presence only because she is able to save Zeno’s life.
-He thinks to himself that although unknown to him, this race seems to be of lower intelligence.
+Of course, Xi Wei did not care if she betrayed them or not.
+He tolerated Hua Li’s presence only because she was able to save Zeno’s life.
+He thought to himself that, although unknown to him, this race seemed to be of lower intelligence.
 They just look intimidating.

-Enough time has passed that daylight is starting to break, the waterways criss-crossing Ye Sa City have only a scant few ships adrift with their passengers, while most remain moored at the docks.
-The volume of snow that accumulated had decreased and the buildings along the waterway are all clad in silvery white.
-Combined with the river that remains unfrozen, it all gives off a mysterious vibe.
+Enough time had passed that daylight was starting to break.
+The waterways criss-crossing Ye Sa City only had a scant few ships adrift with their passengers, while most remain moored at the docks.
+The volume of snow that accumulated had decreased and the buildings along the waterway were all clad in silvery white.
+Combined with the river that remained unfrozen, it all gave off a mysterious vibe.